polloparatodos/factorizationalisms/README.md

 It's easy!
 The steps are below!

-1. Download the Python3 script to wherever you're comfortable, e.g. `~/git/factorizationalisms.py`
+1. Clone the repo to wherever you're comfortable, e.g. `~/git/factorizationalisms`
+2. `cd ~/git/factorizationalisms`
-2. Run the script with your python interpreter either directly, Visual Studio Code, Pycharm, or w/e else you like.
+3. Run the script with your python interpreter either directly, Visual Studio Code, Pycharm, or w/e else you like.
-3. Follow the prompt and enter in a number that is the result of multiplying `A * C`, Example: If `-0.5 * -350 = 175`, then enter `175`
+4. Follow the prompt and enter in a number that is the result of multiplying `A * C`, Example: If `-0.5 * -350 = 175`, then enter `175`
-4. Look at the STDOUT and see if anything looks familiar (hopefully, for you, you'll see a value post addition that equals your 'B' value
+5. Look at the STDOUT and see if anything looks familiar (hopefully, for you, you'll see a value post addition that equals your 'B' value